 14. Take a Flyboarding Jetpack Flight in Cancun

 Flyboarding is an adventurous sport where your feet will be slipped into boots that are attached to a board, much like a snow board.
 A tube attached from your feet to the jet ski pushes water and propels you into the air.
 While in Cancun I got my shot to try this and it was beyond challenging.
-You definitely need to use every ounce of balance you have.
+You definitely need to use every ounce of balance you have, but worth a spot on your list of things to do before you die.

 Read More > Take a Flyboarding Jetpack Flight in Cancun